606 N. Razorback Road

 There are lots of changes occurring at the Speech and Hearing Clinic!

 The UA Speech and Hearing Clinic is announcing new fees for appointments effective Sept.
 1, 2014.
-Please see the fee schedule for a breakdown of our services and associated fees.

 The Speech and Hearing Clinic is improving efficiency and effectiveness of patient care by utilizing a patient’s insurance coverage for services.